hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_deidentify_template.html.markdown

   (Optional)
   Common characters to not transform when masking.
 Useful to avoid removing punctuation.
   Possible values are `NUMERIC`, `ALPHA_UPPER_CASE`, `ALPHA_LOWER_CASE`, `PUNCTUATION`, and `WHITESPACE`.

+The `crypto_deterministic_config` block supports:

+* `crypto_key` -
+  (Optional)
+  The key used by the encryption function.
+  Structure is documented below.

+* `surrogate_info_type` -
+  (Optional)
+  The custom info type to annotate the surrogate with.
+This annotation will be applied to the surrogate by prefixing it with the name of the custom info type followed by the number of characters comprising the surrogate.
+The following scheme defines the format: {info type name}({surrogate character count}):{surrogate}
+  For example, if the name of custom info type is 'MY\_TOKEN\_INFO\_TYPE' and the surrogate is 'abc', the full replacement value will be: 'MY\_TOKEN\_INFO\_TYPE(3):abc'
+  This annotation identifies the surrogate when inspecting content using the custom info type 'Surrogate'.
+This facilitates reversal of the surrogate when it occurs in free text.
+  Note: For record transformations where the entire cell in a table is being transformed, surrogates are not mandatory.
+Surrogates are used to denote the location of the token and are necessary for re-identification in free form text.
+  In order for inspection to work properly, the name of this info type must not occur naturally anywhere in your data; otherwise, inspection may either
+  *   reverse a surrogate that does not correspond to an actual identifier
+  *   be unable to parse the surrogate and result in an error Therefore, choose your custom info type name carefully after considering what your data looks like.
+One way to select a name that has a high chance of yielding reliable detection is to include one or more unicode characters that are highly improbable to exist in your data.
+For example, assuming your data is entered from a regular ASCII keyboard, the symbol with the hex code point 29DD might be used like so: ⧝MY\_TOKEN\_TYPE.
+  Structure is documented below.

+* `context` -
+  (Optional)
+  A context may be used for higher security and maintaining referential integrity such that the same identifier in two different contexts will be given a distinct surrogate.
+The context is appended to plaintext value being encrypted.
+On decryption the provided context is validated against the value used during encryption.
+If a context was provided during encryption, same context must be provided during decryption as well.
+  If the context is not set, plaintext would be used as is for encryption.
+If the context is set but:
+  1.  there is no record present when transforming a given value or
+  2.  the field is not present when transforming a given value, plaintext would be used as is for encryption.
+  Note that case (1) is expected when an `InfoTypeTransformation` is applied to both structured and non-structured `ContentItem`s.
+  Structure is documented below.

+The `crypto_key` block supports:

+* `transient` -
+  (Optional)
+  Transient crypto key
+  Structure is documented below.

+* `unwrapped` -
+  (Optional)
+  Unwrapped crypto key
+  Structure is documented below.

+* `kms_wrapped` -
+  (Optional)
+  Kms wrapped key
+  Structure is documented below.

+The `transient` block supports:

+* `name` -
+  (Required)
+  Name of the key.
+This is an arbitrary string used to differentiate different keys.
+A unique key is generated per name: two separate `TransientCryptoKey` protos share the same generated key if their names are the same.
+When the data crypto key is generated, this name is not used in any way (repeating the api call will result in a different key being generated).

+The `unwrapped` block supports:

+* `key` -
+  (Required)
+  A 128/192/256 bit key.
+  A base64-encoded string.

+The `kms_wrapped` block supports:

+* `wrapped_key` -
+  (Required)
+  The wrapped data crypto key.
+  A base64-encoded string.

+* `crypto_key_name` -
+  (Required)
+  The resource name of the KMS CryptoKey to use for unwrapping.

+The `surrogate_info_type` block supports:

+* `name` -
+  (Optional)
+  Name of the information type.
+Either a name of your choosing when creating a CustomInfoType, or one of the names listed at [https://cloud.google.com/dlp/docs/infotypes-reference](https://cloud.google.com/dlp/docs/infotypes-reference) when specifying a built-in type.
+When sending Cloud DLP results to Data Catalog, infoType names should conform to the pattern `[A-Za-z0-9$-_]{1,64}`.

+The `context` block supports:

+* `name` -
+  (Optional)
+  Name describing the field.

+The `crypto_replace_ffx_fpe_config` block supports:

+* `crypto_key` -
+  (Optional)
+  The key used by the encryption algorithm.
+  Structure is documented below.

+* `context` -
+  (Optional)
+  The 'tweak', a context may be used for higher security since the same identifier in two different contexts won't be given the same surrogate.
+If the context is not set, a default tweak will be used.
+  If the context is set but:
+  1.  there is no record present when transforming a given value or
+  2.  the field is not present when transforming a given value, a default tweak will be used.
+  Note that case (1) is expected when an `InfoTypeTransformation` is applied to both structured and non-structured `ContentItem`s.
+Currently, the referenced field may be of value type integer or string.
+  The tweak is constructed as a sequence of bytes in big endian byte order such that:
+  *   a 64 bit integer is encoded followed by a single byte of value 1
+  *   a string is encoded in UTF-8 format followed by a single byte of value 2 Structure is documented below.

+* `surrogate_info_type` -
+  (Optional)
+  The custom infoType to annotate the surrogate with.
+This annotation will be applied to the surrogate by prefixing it with the name of the custom infoType followed by the number of characters comprising the surrogate.
+The following scheme defines the format: info\_type\_name(surrogate\_character\_count):surrogate
+  For example, if the name of custom infoType is 'MY\_TOKEN\_INFO\_TYPE' and the surrogate is 'abc', the full replacement value will be: 'MY\_TOKEN\_INFO\_TYPE(3):abc'
+  This annotation identifies the surrogate when inspecting content using the custom infoType [`SurrogateType`](https://cloud.google.com/dlp/docs/reference/rest/v2/InspectConfig#surrogatetype).
+This facilitates reversal of the surrogate when it occurs in free text.
+  In order for inspection to work properly, the name of this infoType must not occur naturally anywhere in your data; otherwise, inspection may find a surrogate that does not correspond to an actual identifier.
+Therefore, choose your custom infoType name carefully after considering what your data looks like.
+One way to select a name that has a high chance of yielding reliable detection is to include one or more unicode characters that are highly improbable to exist in your data.
+For example, assuming your data is entered from a regular ASCII keyboard, the symbol with the hex code point 29DD might be used like so: ⧝MY\_TOKEN\_TYPE
+  Structure is documented below.

+* `common_alphabet` -
+  (Optional)
+  Common alphabets.
+  Possible values are `FFX_COMMON_NATIVE_ALPHABET_UNSPECIFIED`, `NUMERIC`, `HEXADECIMAL`, `UPPER_CASE_ALPHA_NUMERIC`, and `ALPHA_NUMERIC`.

+* `custom_alphabet` -
+  (Optional)
+  This is supported by mapping these to the alphanumeric characters that the FFX mode natively supports.
+This happens before/after encryption/decryption.
+Each character listed must appear only once.
+Number of characters must be in the range \[2, 95\].
+This must be encoded as ASCII.
+The order of characters does not matter.
+The full list of allowed characters is:
+  ``0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz ~`!@#$%^&*()_-+={[}]|:;"'<,>.?/``

+* `radix` -
+  (Optional)
+  The native way to select the alphabet.
+Must be in the range \[2, 95\].

+The `crypto_key` block supports:

+* `transient` -
+  (Optional)
+  Transient crypto key
+  Structure is documented below.

+* `unwrapped` -
+  (Optional)
+  Unwrapped crypto key
+  Structure is documented below.

+* `kms_wrapped` -
+  (Optional)
+  Kms wrapped key
+  Structure is documented below.

+The `transient` block supports:

+* `name` -
+  (Required)
+  Name of the key.
+This is an arbitrary string used to differentiate different keys.
+A unique key is generated per name: two separate `TransientCryptoKey` protos share the same generated key if their names are the same.
+When the data crypto key is generated, this name is not used in any way (repeating the api call will result in a different key being generated).

+The `unwrapped` block supports:

+* `key` -
+  (Required)
+  A 128/192/256 bit key.
+  A base64-encoded string.

+The `kms_wrapped` block supports:

+* `wrapped_key` -
+  (Required)
+  The wrapped data crypto key.
+  A base64-encoded string.

+* `crypto_key_name` -
+  (Required)
+  The resource name of the KMS CryptoKey to use for unwrapping.

+The `context` block supports:

+* `name` -
+  (Optional)
+  Name describing the field.

+The `surrogate_info_type` block supports:

+* `name` -
+  (Optional)
+  Name of the information type.
+Either a name of your choosing when creating a CustomInfoType, or one of the names listed at [https://cloud.google.com/dlp/docs/infotypes-reference](https://cloud.google.com/dlp/docs/infotypes-reference) when specifying a built-in type.
+When sending Cloud DLP results to Data Catalog, infoType names should conform to the pattern `[A-Za-z0-9$-_]{1,64}`.

 - - -